Function Calling

 function_result = names_to_functions[function_name](**function_params)

-We can now provide the output from the tools to Mistral models, and in return, the Mistral model can produce a customised final response for the specific user.
+We can now provide the output from the tools/functions to our model, and in return, the model can produce a customised final response for the specific user (or in some cases, another tool call)

 response = client.chat.complete(